 “Until we build a better system, underreporting will be a problem with every medical device,” adds Dr. Makary.

 Interested in contacting an attorney about a potential da Vinci surgical system lawsuit?
-Call Davis Law Group, P.S. at 206-727-4000 today or contact us online here.
+Call the award-winning Seattle medical malpractice lawyers at Davis Law Group, P.S. at 206-727-4000 today or contact us online here.